acrylian/zp_github/README.md

 Prints the raw file content of the file referenced and a link to the single file page.
-`<url>` is the url to a GitHub single file page like: https://github.com/zenphoto/DevTools/blob/master/demo_plugin-and-theme/demo_plugin/zenphoto_demoplugin.php You can also have it convert markdown to HTML
+`<url>` is the url to a GitHub single file page like: https://github.com/zenphoto/DevTools/blob/master/demo_plugin-and-theme/demo_plugin/zenphoto_demoplugin.php The content is html encoded so printed as text.
+You can use it to convert Markdown formatted files to HTML files.

 ###c) Content macros: